Analysis: Booker's Seven Basic Plots Analysis

 Candide is briefly impressed with the world beyond his childhood home.
 He is penniless and starving, but two men offer him a meal and a drink and he gladly accepts.
 Candide’s naïve appreciation of everything around him constitutes initial fascination.

-Candide discovers that supposedly generous men were actually tricking him into servitude to the King of the Bulgars.
+Candide discovers that the supposedly generous men were actually tricking him into servitude to the King of the Bulgars.
 He enters the army against his will and is beaten and nearly executed for taking a walk.
 Candide’s abrupt confrontation with reality signals a radical shift from his initial fascination and his entry into a frustrating world.
-Plus all the beating is less than dreamy.
+Plus all the beatings are less than dreamy.

 Earthquakes, near death, rapes, disembowelments, near death, and general tragedy on the part of everyone Candide meets.

 From here on out in the novel, everything becomes a nightmare for Candide and all of his friends.
 He is separated from Cunégonde for years, endures near execution, theft, and natural disasters, among other calamities.
 Much more so than in the frustration stage, in the nightmare stage, the misfortunes that Candide and his friends endure are extreme and relentless.

 Candide avoids death and buys a farm.